torbsd/torbsd.github.io/faq.md

 and spawn a similar project based on another operating system, say Plan 9, with the same eye on Tor diversity, __TDP's__ groundwork should make that task easier.
-We are also open to hosting ports work to other BSDs under cover of our GitHub account if e.g. some enterprising FreeBSD ports person wanted to work on it.
+We are also open to hosting ports work to other BSDs under cover of our GitHub account if e.g., some enterprising FreeBSD ports person wanted to work on it.

 It is important to note that unlike the GNU/Linux distributions, the